Nearly half of all children and adolescents have experienced some type of trauma.

 Fortunately, children do have the ability to adapt and heal.
 While we do not want to assume children will do this on their own, treatment builds upon their resiliency and can allow for healthy healing to occur.

-Examples of ways I have helped children with grief and trauma:
+Examples of ways I have helped children with post-traumatic stress disorder:

 Child learns calming techniques that are fun for him (breathing like a bumblebee and blowing out "birthday candles")